mrajiraji/Python_task/README.md

     user = input("Enter the user choice yes or no").lower()

+# If the user says it will show previous stored email id's

     if user =='no':
         file = open('email_txt.txt','r')
         print(file.read())

+# Or else if the user says yes yu have to enter the valid email pattern and we should search that email id into entered email id

     elif user =='yes':
         user = input("Enter the valid email id").lower()
         pattern = r"^[A-Za-z][A-Za-z0-9]+@[A-Za-z]+\.[a-zA-Z]+$"
         out = re.search(pattern,user)

+# If that pattern searched means we should write and group the email id and read that email.

         if out: